 WHEELING, W. Va. — Five years ago, Dagostino Electronic Services overhauled the security system at West Virginia Northern Community College, installing more than 80 interior and exterior cameras across the school’s three campus locations in Wheeling, Weirton and New Martinsville.

-The system is managed using OnSSI’s Oculars platform.
+The system is managed using OnSSI’s Ocularis platform.
 All of the cameras are viewable from a single portal on the platform.

 Key school administrators have access to the system as does the Wheeling Police Department.
 An officer monitors the system during normal operating hours and the system records 24 hours a day, seven days a week.